ooker777/docs-1/docs/en/setup/customization.md

 You can create a folder note if you use a `category` front matter key that have the last folder with the same name as the file.
 For example :
 `category: folder1/folder2/filename`.
 The file `filename` will be renamed `index` and the folder will be named `filename`.

-> [!info] If you use folder note in obs2mk without Obsidian Plugin, you need to configure an index key.
-[See here for more information](Python/customization.md#Folder%20note)

 ## Callout & Admonition